-The downloadable table indicates whether a state has the following:
+This downloadable table indicates whether a jurisdiction has the following:

-- Office: A centralized office for broadband projects.
+- Office: A centralized authority for broadband projects.

-- Task force: A formalized team—often involving multiple agencies and sectors—dedicated to broadband issues.
+- Task force: A formal team—often involving multiple agencies and sectors—dedicated to broadband issues.

-- Broadband goal: The result that the state’s broadband program is working to achieve.
+- Goal: An outcome that the state’s broadband program is working to achieve.

-- Broadband plan: A document that defines objectives, and the actions to be taken to reach them.
+- Plan: A document that defines objectives and the actions necessary to meet them.

 To learn about the state laws that govern these efforts, visit our "State Broadband Policy Explorer."